 In 1896 the National Council of Women (NCW) became an umbrella group for women’s groups to provide a united and strong voice.

 Women’s organisations such as the YWCA (Young Women’s Christian Association) were concerned about women’s employment.
 They fought for better working conditions, shorter working hours and equal pay.

 The YWCA also ran girls’ clubs and provided accommodation.
-In 1939 it set up the Federation of Business and Professional Women’s Clubs.
+In 1939 it set up the Federation of Business and Professional Women’s Clubs (BPW).

 Many women and men were out of work in the 1930s depression, but women received no government help.
 Groups like the YWCA and NCW protested but the government did little.
 Relief committees were set up, but sometimes they pressured women to take jobs as servants, for little or even no pay.

-Women from the YWCA, NCW and other groups fought for a Council for Equal Pay and Opportunity, which was set up in 1957.
+The BPW, NCW, Public Service Association and other groups set up a Council for Equal Pay and Opportunity in 1957.
 By 1972 the government had passed laws about equal pay, and by 1985 women earned 22% less per hour than men.

-Women’s organisations in the 1980s campaigned for ‘pay equity’ – women and men getting the same pay for jobs in similar conditions which required the same skills and effort and carried the same responsibility.
+Women’s organisations campaigned for ‘pay equity’ – women and men getting the same pay for jobs in similar conditions which required the same level of skill and effort and carried the same responsibility.